m2kar/m2kar.github.io/content/post/20190905-SafeHidden/index.md

 ---
-title: "SafeHidden: An Efficient and Secure Information Hiding Technique Using Re-randomization"
+title: "【论文笔记】SafeHidden: An Efficient and Secure Information Hiding Technique Using Re-randomization"
 date: 2019-09-05T18:05:00+08:00
 lastmod: 2019-09-05T18:05:00+08:00